Incident Response and Digital Forensics

 The average attacker dwell time (time between initial compromise and detection) globally is measured in days.
 During this window, attackers establish persistence, escalate privileges, conduct reconnaissance, exfiltrate data, and position for ransomware deployment.
 The faster an incident is detected and reported, the less time the attacker has.

-This is why your immediate report of anything suspicious is so valuable — you may catch an attack in its early stages before major damage is done.
+This is why your immediate report of anything suspicious is so valuable.
+You may catch an attack early, before the attacker does real damage.

 Communication During an Incident